-The perfect time to have car undercoating is when it is still new.
+The perfect time to have a car undercoating is when it is still new.
 You can be well assured that your car is protected right from the first drive.
-That doesn’t mean used cars cannot have undercoating as the car was already exposed to dust, chemicals and grime from the road.
+That doesn’t mean used cars cannot have undercoating as the car was already exposed to dust, chemicals, and grime from the road.
 Coating the underside can protect it from further exposure and damage.

 The advantages of having a car undercoated are given here,